tripmat/SSM/README.md

 # SSM Experiments (Slim)

-A clean, CPU-friendly reproduction of the Transformer vs Mamba comparison on a synthetic copy task.
-This is a slim, stand-alone layout distilled from exploratory iterations, keeping only what’s needed to run, train, evaluate, and plot.
+A clean, CPU-friendly reproduction of the Transformer vs Mamba comparison on a synthetic copy task, based on the "Repeat After Me" study by Jelassi et al. This is a slim, stand-alone layout distilled from exploratory iterations, keeping only what's needed to run, train, evaluate, and plot.

 ## Quickstart